-- ii) Within 5 school days of the scheduled observation, upon request of either the Evaluator or Educator, the Evaluator and Educator shall meet for a preobservation conference.
+- i) The Evaluator shall select the date and time of the lesson or activity to be observed and discuss with the Educator any specific goal(s) for the observation. - ii) Within 5 school days of the scheduled observation, upon request of either the Evaluator or Educator, the Evaluator and Educator shall meet for a pre-observation conference.
 In lieu of a meeting, the Educator may inform the Evaluator in writing of the nature of the lesson, the student population served, and any other information that will assist the Evaluator to assess performance - (1st) The Educator shall provide the Evaluator a draft of the lesson, student conference, IEP plan or activity.
 If the actual plan is different, the Educator will provide the Evaluator with a copy prior to the observation. - (2nd) The Educator will be notified as soon as possible if the Evaluator will not be able to attend the scheduled observation.
 The observation will be rescheduled with the Educator as soon as reasonably practical. - iii) Within 5 school days of the observation, the Evaluator and Educator shall meet for a post-observation conference.
 This timeframe may be extended due to unavailability on the part of either the Evaluator or the Educator, but shall be rescheduled within 24 hours if possible. - iv) The Evaluator shall provide the Educator with written feedback within 5 school days of the post-observation conference.
-For any standard where the Educator's practice was found to be unsatisfactory or needs improvement, the feedback must: - (1st) Describe the basis for the Evaluator's judgment. - (2nd) Describe actions the Educator should take to improve his/her performance. - (3rd) Identify support and/or resources the Educator may use in his/her improvement. - (4th) State that the Educator is responsible for addressing the need for improvement.
+For any standard where the Educator's practice was found to be unsatisfactory or needs improvement, the feedback must: - (1st) Describe the basis for the Evaluator's judgment. - (2nd) Describe actions the Educator should take to improve their performance. - (3rd) Identify support and/or resources the Educator may use in their improvement. - (4th) State that the Educator is responsible for addressing the need for improvement.